ACCESS-NRI/access-hive.org.au/docs/index.md

 ## Contributions

-Contributions to the ACCESS-Hub Community site are encouraged by any member of the community.
+Contributions to the ACCESS Community Hub site are encouraged by any member of the community.
 Please refer to the [How to contribute guide][HCG] to learn how you can help the ACCESS community build a documentation database useful to all its members.

-You can also leave some comments and feedback about the ACCESS-Hub Community or ACCESS-NRI Hub's content in the form of issues on [the ACCESS-Hub repository][IssueHub] or via email.
+You can also leave some comments and feedback about the ACCESS Community Hub or ACCESS-NRI Hub's content in the form of issues on [the ACCESS-Hub repository][IssueHub] or via email.

 ## Waiver
 ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png){ align=left }